 3. During times of emotional or physical stress, the virus can multiply in the ganglion, and viral particles can move to the skin and cause recurrence of the vesicular lesions on the skin around the mouth and nose.
 Recurrent lesions usually are seen in the skin around the nose and mouth, and rarely inside the mouth.

 Acute pseudomembranous candidiasis results when there is a disturbance of the normal oral flora (e.g., antibiotic therapy, emotional or physical stress).
 C albicans will overgrow on the oral mucosa causing desquamation of epithelial cells and accumulation of bacteria, keratin, and necrotic tissue.
 This debris combines to form a pseudomembrane, which adheres closely to the mucosa.

 Erythematous candidiasis can be an acute or a chronic condition.
-It is an inflammatory response to Candida overgrowth without the pseudomembrane or a candidal infection after the pseudomembrane sheds.
-It can occur following acute pseudomembranous candidiasis after the white plaques have shed, de novo in AIDS patients, in patients receiving prolonged topical steroids or broad-spectrum antibiotic therapy, or in persons who wear dentures.
+It is an inflammatory response to Candida overgrowth.
+It can occur following acute pseudomembranous candidiasis after the white plaques have shed.
+It can also occur de novo in AIDS patients, in patients receiving prolonged topical steroids or broad-spectrum antibiotic therapy, or in persons who wear dentures.

 Hyperplastic candidiasis is characterized by parakeratinization of areas in the mouth with marked hyperplasia and candidal hyphae invading the parakeratinized layer at right angles and superficial to the surface.
 Lesions may become malignant.